-Nothing beats the real thing is the education portal for Creative Content Australia - the film and television industries’ peak body for the promotion of copyright, creative rights, piracy research and education resources in Australia. www.creativecontentaustralia.org.au
+Nothing beats the real thing is the education portal for Creative Content Australia - the film and television industries’ peak body for raising awareness about the role of copyright, the importance of legal screen content, and the impact of piracy on creators of the film and TV shows audiences love.

 Apart from the legal ramifications and moral considerations, there are practical reasons to be mindful about copyright: